Multi-Family Property Loan

 Frequently Asked Questions

-How do you qualify multi-family properties for financing?
+How do you qualify multi-family properties using DSCR?

-What are typical loan terms for multi-family properties?
+What are typical loan terms for Newport Beach multi-family hard money loans?

-How quickly can you close a multi-family loan?
+How quickly can you close a Newport Beach multi-family loan?